megacorvega/sdwd/README.md

 3. Run `./sdops` to start the script.

 > **Warning**
-> The user running this script must be a part of the docker group in order for restarting and stopping containers to work correctly.
+> The user running this script must be a part of the docker group in order for restarting and stopping containers to work with non-root permissions.